surniaulula/wpsso-google-merchant-feed/readme.txt

 **E-Commerce Plugin Not Required:**

 A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required.

-In case you aren't using an e-commerce plugin, the WPSSO Google Merchant Feed XML add-on can also retrieve custom product information entered in the Document SSO metabox.
+In case you are not using an e-commerce plugin, the WPSSO Google Merchant Feed XML add-on can also retrieve custom product information entered in the Document SSO metabox.

 **Complete WooCommerce Support:**

 All WooCommerce product variations, attributes, meta data, and custom fields are fully supported.

-Fixes "*Price Mismatched value (page crawl): (price [price])*" errors in Google Merchant for WooCommerce product variations.
+> Fixes all Google Merchant errors for WooCommerce product variations, including the "*Price Mismatched value (page crawl): (price [price])*" error.

 <!-- /about -->

-**No Add-on Settings to Configure:**
+**No Settings to Configure:**

 The WPSSO Google Merchant Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.